fieldtrip/website/faq/can_i_do_combined_eeg_and_meg_source_reconstruction.md

 ---
 title: Can I do combined EEG and MEG source reconstruction?
+category: faq
-tags: [faq, eeg, meg, headmodel, source]
+tags: [eeg, meg, headmodel, source]
 ---

 # Can I do combined EEG and MEG source reconstruction?